Creating and Using Coverage Filters

-This example shows how to use Simulink® Coverage™ model coverage filters to exclude model items from coverage results and justify missing coverage in reports.
+This example shows how to use Simulink® Coverage™ model coverage filters to exclude model elements from coverage analysis and justify missing coverage in reports.

 During the verification process, a model can contain several constructs that prevent full model coverage, such as a subsystem that contains a driver for a controller that is not tested and is not relevant to the validation process.
 You can exclude this subsystem from the coverage results.

 Alternatively, you may have testing criteria that requires exercising certain aspects of a block, such as hitting particular decision points.
-If it is not feasible to satisfy all objective outcomes for this block, and you did not intend for your tests to exercise these unsatisfied outcomes, then you could justify this missing coverage.
+If it is not feasible to satisfy all coverage outcomes for this block, and you did not intend for your tests to exercise these unsatisfied outcomes, then you can justify the missing coverage.

 Filtering these constructs in coverage results by excluding or justifying them allows you to focus on other aspects of missing coverage that can and should be tested.